Samadhi Chronicles -

 In a comparison where religious taboos dictate a tolerance towards inconvenient fauna like cows and flora such as lotus- in India Nelumbo are considered sacred whereas the U. of Florida IFAS lists Nelumbo lutea simultaneously a "native" and a "non-native invasive" potentially scheduling it for eradication by herbicide- adding to the tension between our two cultures.

-"Blue Lotus" of Egypt or Nymphaea caerulea which is actually known today to be a blue water lily.
-Although this 19th century lithograph of an Egyptian landscape has accurately represented the notched leaves and blue florescence of a Nymphaea caerulea, it shows the leaves in a lotus-like attitude rising high above the water.
+"Blue Lotus" of Egypt or Nymphaea caerulea (Wikipedia illustration shows a white lily?) which is actually known today to be a blue water lily.
+(Although this 19th century lithograph of an Egyptian landscape has accurately represented the notched leaves and blue florescence of a Nymphaea caerulea, it shows the leaves in a lotus-like attitude rising high above the water.
 Nelumbo nucifera is never found in blue color.
 Although no Nelumbo were native to Egypt, in Roman Times it was cultivated along the Nile.

 Links Concerned With the Historic Symbolism